Medium urgency

 Detected July 7, 2026 · in US State Data-Privacy Laws

-A federal court partially blocked the California Age-Appropriate Design Code Act (CAADCA), which imposed strict data privacy obligations on businesses likely to be accessed by minors.
-The ruling halts enforcement of key provisions, including data impact assessments and default privacy settings for minors, pending further litigation.
+Netchoice, LLC v.
+Bonta challenges the California Age-Appropriate Design Code Act (CAADCA), which imposes data privacy obligations on businesses likely to be accessed by children.
+The outcome could affect enforcement of CAADCA and similar state laws.

 Aforeworn detected this change in the US State Data-Privacy Laws space on July 7, 2026 and published this briefing so affected operators are forewarned rather than caught off guard.
-It is rated High urgency.
-Multistate retailers, adtech/data brokers, SaaS platforms, and privacy consultants operating online services likely accessed by minors in California. should confirm how it applies to their specific situation before acting.
-There is a time constraint attached: Immediately; no specific deadline for compliance pause, but prepare for potential reinstatement if ruling is overturned..
+It is rated Medium urgency.
+Multistate retailers, adtech/data brokers, SaaS platforms, privacy consultants should confirm how it applies to their specific situation before acting.
+There is a time constraint attached: No immediate deadline, but stay informed as case progresses..
 Acting after that point can mean penalties, a lapsed licence, or lost eligibility — exactly the kind of surprise Aforeworn exists to prevent.
 Aforeworn monitors US State Data-Privacy Laws continuously and turns every detected change into a plain-English briefing like this one, so you always know first.
 Forewarned is forearmed.

 What changed